-In a hurry and just want to know what are the best Dropper Posts?.
-The seven best Dropper Posts available are (in my opinion):
+TL;DR – In a hurry and just want to know what is the best dropper post?
+I recommend the Fox Transfer Seatpost 31.6 Factory Series 150mm Drop, Internal Routing (Lever Not Included) as your top choice.
+The best dropper posts available are (in my opinion):

 - Fox Transfer Seatpost 31.6 Factory Series 150mm Drop, Internal Routing (Lever Not Included)

 - RockShox Reverb Stealth (B1) Dropper Seatpost w/1x Remote Black, 31.6x390mm/125mm Travel

 - Bike Yoke Revive Dropper Seatpost Black, 31.6x397mm, 125mm Travel

 Best in Weight

 - KS LEV CI Carbon Dropper Seatpost Black, 30.9x400mm/125mm Travel

 - Bike Yoke Divine SL Dropper Post Black, 31.6x400mm/80mm

 Best Budget Picks